cwgoes/scisco/README.md

 # Demonstration

-The easiest way to test Scisco is by starting a local testnet, on which you may view, start, and participate in elections.
+The easiest way to test Scisco is by starting the testnet, on which you may view, start, and participate in elections.

 Simply download the [autobuilt Docker image](https://hub.docker.com/r/cgoes/scisco):